 In instances where property damages are incurred as a result of an alleged product failure, the property owner must retain possession of the product for investigative purpose.

 SPECIFICATIONS

 This product monitors and controls liquid levels in pump stations, sump pump basins, and other non-potable water applications.
-The Pivot control panel must be hardwired to a 120V, single phase, 60Hz AC power source.
-Additionally, the Pivot must be supplied with the appropriate single phase voltage as required by the pump(s).
+The Pivot control panel must be hardwired to an appropriate 60Hz AC power source as specified by the application.